PeteAdamBialecki/PeteAdamBialecki.github.io/sql/sql-notes.md

         SELECT * FROM movies WHERE release_year BETWEEN 2000 AND 2010;
         SELECT name, description FROM products WHERE price BETWEEN 9.99 AND 19.99;
         SELECT name, appointment_date FROM appointments WHERE appointment_date BETWEEN "2015-01-01" AND "2015-01-07";

+## **Finding Data that Matches a Pattern**

+Placing the percent symbol (%) any where in a string in conjunction with the LIKE keyword will operate as a wildcard.
+Meaning it can be substituted by any number of characters, including zero!

+        SELECT <columns> FROM <table> WHERE <column> LIKE <pattern>;

+Examples:

+        SELECT title FROM books WHERE title LIKE "Harry Potter%Fire";
+        SELECT title FROM movies WHERE title LIKE "Alien%";
+        SELECT * FROM contacts WHERE first_name LIKE "%drew";
+        SELECT * FROM books WHERE title LIKE "%Brief History%";

+PostgreSQL Specific Keywords: LIKE in PostgreSQL is case-sensitive.
+To case-insensitive searches do ILIKE.

+        SELECT * FROM contacts WHERE first_name ILIKE "%drew";

+## **Filtering Out or Finding Missing Information**

+Sometimes you don't have all the information filled out in a row.
+Whether that's by the design of your database or because someone failed to enter anything, it can be handy to retrieve rows with or without information missing.
+To filter data that is empty use:

+        SELECT <columns> FROM <table> WHERE <column> IS NULL;

+Example:

+        SELECT * FROM phone_book WHERE phone IS NULL;

+To filter out all excepty empty, use the following:

+        SELECT <columns> FROM <table> WHERE <column> IS NOT NULL;

+Example:

+        SELECT last_name FROM phone_book WHERE last_name IS NOT NULL;

+## **Searching Through Multiple Tables**

+Statement structure:

+        SELECT * FROM <table 1>, <table 2> WHERE <table 1>.<table 1 column> = <table 2>.<table 2 column>;

+Another example:

+        SELECT * FROM loans, books WHERE loans.book_id = books.id;